parminderunited/GBRDocs/wallet-tutorials/wallet-tutorials.md

 ---
 description: >-
-  This tutorial will explain how to add, send and receive FAKT on your Trust wallet.
+  This tutorial will explain how to add, send and receive GBR on your Trust wallet.
 ---